ligi/docs/docs/trezor-tech/_sources/translating.rst.txt

 Reward
 ^^^^^^

-For the complete translation of one language we offer a limited 2-color version of TREZOR or $100 worth of Bitcoin.
+For a complete translation of one language we offer a TREZOR device of your color choice (Black or White).